-Ms Wang and her husband are one of them; they had to sell their apartment and go beyong their budget to make this trip.
+Ms. Wang and her husband are one of them; they had to sell their apartment and go beyond their budget to make this trip.
 Miss Wang said that she didn’t expect the medical treatments to be so expensive.
 Ms. Zhu wrote a post about the couple’s experience in the US and the post went viral on several Chinese social media platforms.

-According to the Health Ministry of Thailand, more than 2.2 million of foreign tourists came in Thailand to receive some kind of medical treatment, each year.
+According to the Health Ministry of Thailand, more than 2.2 million foreign tourists came to Thailand to receive some kind of medical treatment, each year.
 Between 2012 and 2017, the government estimated that this niche market contributed to more than 24 billion USD in revenue for the country.

 Going to Asia instead of other western countries is cheaper for the Chinese tourist than seeking medical treatment at home.
 According to Wang, a local Chinese who received medical treatment in Bangkok, she spent about 1000 USD for her surgery and a total of 2000 USD for the whole stay of 10 days (flight tickets, living fees etc).